jsr6720/goodreads-csv-to-md/posts/2018-05-17-the-collapse-of-parenting.md

 ## My Review 5/5

+### Date Read
+2018/05/17

+### Date Added
+2018/05/10

-Great book about how to be your child's educator not friend.
+My Thoughts: Great book about how to be your child's educator not friend.

 ---